John Hart (New Jersey politician): Death and legacy

 On November 7, 1778, Hart returned to Hopewell from the Assembly in Trenton.
 Two days later, he indicated that he was too ill with "gravel" (kidney stones) to return.
 He continued to suffer from the painful affliction for more than six months until his death on May 11, 1779, at age 65.
-He is buried at the Old Baptist Meeting House, to which he had donated land.
+He is buried at the Old School Baptist Meeting House, to which he had donated land.

 The following obituary for John Hart appeared on May 19, 1779:

+Hart's home stands in present-day Hopewell, New Jersey.

-Hart is the ancestor of Congressman John Hart Brewer and House majority leader Steny Hoyer.
+Hart is the ancestor of Congressman John Hart Brewer and former House majority leader Steny Hoyer.
 Roadways named after Hart include Hart Boulevard in Flemington, New Jersey; Hart Avenue in Hopewell, New Jersey; and Hart Lane in Ringoes, New Jersey.